olesigilai/Pitches/README.md

 ## Author
 Gideon Ole Sigilai
 ## Pitch  website
-This project helps users to make important decisions in life within a minute.
+This is a website dedicate to helping users to make important decisions in life within a minute.
 Users are able to comment and view other app usrs's comments.
 ## project Set up Instructions
 * Ctrl + alt + t to open the terminal
 * now git clone https://github.com/olesigilai/Pitches.git